Movement and Bulk

 Other Movement Rates

 While your Base Move is the your character's normal walking speed, there are many other ways to move, and many other factors that determine your movement speed in a given context.
 Movement speed will change if you are running, sprinting, climbing, swimming or crawling, and will also vary based on how much you are carrying.
-How all of these factors effect your movement is defined below.
+How all of these factors affect your movement is defined below.

 Run Move